Free Excel formula generator with syntax checker

 Text formulas can save you hours when you’re working with messy data.
 Split names, merge columns, remove extra spaces, extract domains from email addresses, extract text before/after a character, and clean imported lists.
 If your sheet has repeated values, spaces, or messy imported data, use clean Excel data online before writing formulas.

-Functions like TRIM, LEFT, RIGHT, MID, FIND, TEXTJOIN, TEXTAFTER and TEXTSPLIT can transform messy texts into tidy data on a spreadsheet.
+Functions like TRIM, LEFT, RIGHT, MID, FIND, TEXTJOIN, TEXTAFTER, and TEXTSPLIT can transform messy texts into tidy data on a spreadsheet.

 Date & Time Formula Builders